pixeline/portable-github-issues-form/README.md

 *   __labels__: `array` of associated labels.

 To authenticate with GitHub, set the token option.
+You can [obtain a token here](https://github.com/settings/tokens).
+Only enable "public_repo" access for public repositories, "repo" for private.

 ``` javascript
 var opts = {